isandeepj/MovieFeedDemo/README.md

 **Swift Package Manager**:

-Add the following dependencies in your Package.swift file
+Add the following dependencies to your Package.swift file

 ```bash
 dependencies: [